SimonBiggs/electroninserts_bundle/README.md

 To view a live demo of this code in action head on over to http://simonbiggs.net/electrondemo.

-To install this bundle do the following:
+To install this bundle on Windows do the following:

  * Download and install the relevant Anaconda Python 3.5 install from [continuum.io/downloads](https://www.continuum.io/downloads).
  * Download the zip file containing the bundle http://simonbiggs.net/electronbundle.